clusterise/kubectl-repl/README.md

 The prompt can be exited with traditional *eof* or *sigint*, and an explicit `quit` or `exit` command.

+I recommend using [rlwrap](https://github.com/hanslub42/rlwrap) in combination with `kubectl-repl`, such as `rlwrap kubectl-repl`.
+This adds prompt history, search, buffering etc.

 Shell integration
 -----------------

-Instead of directly invoking `kubectl` with prompt as arguments, `/bin/sh -c` is used instead.
+Instead of directly invoking `kubectl` with prompt as arguments, `/bin/sh -c` is used.
 This allows for more complex usage usage as `grep` and redirects:

 ```console